Post Hole Concrete Calculator

 2. Subtract the round post volume occupying the hole.

-3. Multiply by hole count, add waste, and round bag counts up.
+3. Multiply by hole count, add waste, convert to cubic yards, and round bag counts up.

 1. Enter hole diameter, hole depth, post diameter, hole count, and waste percent.